When you learn how to prioritize your life, you can focus with intention on what matters and accomplish your most important goals.

 Priorities are tricky.

-There are things you really want to prioritize at the start of each year — like spending more time with family, pursuing a passion project, or starting a business.
+There are things you really want to prioritize at the start of each year — like spending more time with family, finding your passion in life, or starting a business.

 And there are things you have to prioritize, like looking after your kids or showing up at work.